Introduction - The enterprise value of complete patient records

 Susan deCathelineau, MS, RHIA, Vice President of Healthcare Sales and Services, OnBase by Hyland

 HMT editor’s note: We will trace the principles described below in action as we follow Hyland projects over the next several months.
-Starting in October, we will post online the first of several features describing how Hyland products and services help connect all patient content within the healthcare continuum.
+Over the next few months, we will post online the first of several features describing how Hyland products and services help connect all patient content within the healthcare continuum.

 Improving patient care, reducing costs and meeting legislative requirements are top of mind for every healthcare organization.
 How providers reach these goals can vary, but one thing is certain: The more information available at your fingertips, the better.
 In order to provide the best care, it’s critical for clinicians to have access to the complete patient record; this includes the patient’s family history, allergies, previous procedures, diagnoses and tests.
 Clinicians don’t have time to track down paper records or switch between applications to find the right content; they need it to be easily accessible direct from the electronic medical record (EMR).